The PhD in Integrated Biology is awarded by the Graduate College. Instruction is offered through the College of Liberal Arts and Sciences.

 Tuition and fees vary by degree program and the type of student you are.

-For the Integrated Biology Graduate Program of the Department of Biology, students admitted to the PhD program are guaranteed at least $25,500 per calendar year through graduate assistantships, plus a full-tuition scholarship and paid University fees and low-cost health care insurance premiums.
+For the Integrated Biology Graduate Program in the Department of Biology, students admitted to the PhD program are guaranteed at least $29,250 per calendar year through graduate assistantships, plus a full-tuition scholarship, low-cost health care insurance premiums, and payment coverage of 50% of University mandatory fees for the first 5 years in the program.
+Support thereafter is considered on a semester by semester basis.
 This applies to both U.S. citizens and international applicants.

 The graduate application process has two steps